AnDrEaS-01/ledgeriumdocs/docs/Ledgerium/Account_Types,_Gas,_and_Transactions.md

 fired from externally owned accounts.
 Every time a contract account receives a transaction, its code is executed as instructed by the input parameters sent as part of the transaction.
-The contract code is executed by the Ledgerium Virtual Machine on each node participating in the network as part of their verification of new blocks.
+The contract code is executed by the Ethereum Virtual Machine on each node participating in the network as part of their verification of new blocks.

 This execution needs to be completely deterministic, its only context is